 Texts from the ‘Song of Songs’ (Shir Hashirim) have often been used for alternative wedding vows, and also for wedding songs.
 However, writing a song for two women, I did not want to use the references, however beautiful and emotionally resonant, to dodi ‘my beloved’, because this is a male lover.
 Ancient Hebrew does not have a female version of the word, and its modern equivalent, dodati means ‘my aunt’!
 Some modern ceremonies retain dodi to refer even to women, in order to retain the ancient words and sounds.
 But the male-gendered language does not seem to me to honour modern perspectives, and possibly would hamper the evolution of Judaism’s communal prayer life and ritual.
 Fortunately, a close reading of ‘Song of Songs’ yielded verses and phrases (2:10, 2:11, 2:12, 4:1, 5:2) that I was able to string together as a lyric, indeed as a narrative, that exclusively refers to a female partner, so the original language could be left intact.
 (This song can, of course, also be sung at a heterosexual wedding, specifically for the bride.)

-Arise, my love, my beautiful one.
+Rise up, my love, my fair one.

-Behold, you are beautiful, my love.
+How beautiful you are, my love.

 Open to me, my sister, my dove, my perfect one;

 The time of singing has come on the earth; the flowers have kissed her.